“It’s just like music when you reckon it up.” – Mark E Smith

 The deep-rooted and the new-fangle, side-by-side-separated by transport lines.
 The forgotten and the forgotten, the used and disused.

-Victorian verve standing up to time, cemented in memories.
-Black boards blind the windows – it knows no future, waiting to die by the water.
+Victorian verve standing up to time – cemented in memories.
+Black boards blind the windows – who knows no future – waiting to die by the water.
 The haunted.
 The elongated chimney of industrial power choked to death by consequence.

 The suit haunt.
 Dial 9 for reception.
-Join the corporate nomads, city break commuters – your own private room.
+Join the corporate nomads – city break commuters – your own private room.
 Sip the city through a cocktail, a phenomenal view.
 Memories washed daily.
 Business cards, black books, shopping bags, meetings, pay-per-view.
 A sorry epitaph.
+Another.